 The Examined Life is a space for curious minds and emotional souls.

 It’s why I’m here, and why I created The Examined Life.
 My name is Ellen Vrana.

 I was born in the American Midwest, I live in London with my two daughters, two Siamese cats and one husband.
-I’ve worked in politics, management consulting and I’ve spent months in the wilderness hiking but I could never quite escape or arrive.
+I’ve worked in politics, management consulting and I’ve spent months in the wilderness but I could never quite escape or arrive.

 It wasn’t until I was pregnant with my first daughter, a few years ago now, that I felt this overwhelming urge to nurture and care.
 To celebrate and hope.
+To expand not contract.

-We have so, so much in common.
+We have so much in common.

 To examine life is to connect to our humanity, and the humanity in others.
 The “unexamined life is not worth living” Socrates is thought to have said.

 The Examined Life is created from the best parts of me.
 It pulses my heart, lifts my bones and expands my mind in wonder and delight.
 It is my tribe.

 Welcome.
 Have a look around.